KevinGimbel/kevin.gimbel.dev/src/_section/automation.md

   - Monitoring with cAdvisor
 ---

-Setting up infrastructure in the cloud can be a lot of work and the more manual steps are involved, the more likely errors will be introduced.
+Setting up infrastructure in the cloud is lot of work and the more manual steps are involved, the more likely errors will be introduced.

-Over the past two years I've gained a lot of experience building, managing, and upgrading infrastructure with terraform and Ansible.
+Over the past years I've gained a lot of experience building, managing, and upgrading infrastructure with terraform and Ansible.
 I've also build internal tooling to help Developers interact with the infrastructure we build.